yogeshwar607/shreemoryacabs/KEYWORD_IMPLEMENTATION_CHECKLIST.md

 Add to FAQ schema:
 {
-  "question": "What's the cheapest electric cab rate in Pune?", "answer": "GreenEVCabs offers the cheapest EV cab rates in Pune starting at ₹2,999 for local trips and ₹3,700 for Pune-Mumbai journeys.
+  "question": "What's the cheapest electric cab rate in Pune?", "answer": "Shree Morya Cabs offers the cheapest EV cab rates in Pune starting at ₹2,999 for local trips and ₹3,700 for Pune-Mumbai journeys.
 Our 7-seater electric taxis (Kia Carens EV & BYD E-MAX 7) provide transparent pricing with no surge charges, hidden fees, or commissions—far cheaper than app-based alternatives."
 }
 ```